EEGMatch: Learning with Incomplete Labels for Semi-Supervised EEG-based Cross-Subject Emotion Recognition: Discussion and Conclusion

 \subsection{Ablation Study}

 In this section, we conduct the ablation study to investigate the contributions of different modules in the proposed model.
 Table \ref{tab:seedsemiablation} reports the cross-subject leave-one-subject-out emotion recognition results on the SEED database under different incomplete label conditions.
 (1) When the EEG-Mixup based data augmentation module is removed from the framework, the recognition performance presents a significant decrease for all incomplete label conditions.
 The average model performance drops from 91.35$\pm$07.03 to 89.23$\pm$07.76.
 It shows that the EEG-Mixup based data augmentation can benefit the model performance by generating more valid data for model training.
 We also replace the proposed EEG-Mixup based data augmentation with the standard Mixup based data augmentation\cite{zhang2018mixup} and find that the standard Mixup based data augmentation has a negative impact on the performance due to the ignorance of the IID assumption.
 The average model performance under different $N$ values drops by 3.57\%.
+Note that the number of original trials used for Mixup augmentation is the same as the proposed EEG-Mixup.
+The augmented sample ratio is also set to 1:1 for both EEG-Mixup and Mixup augmentation methods.
 (2) Comparing the model performance with and without the semi-supervised prototype-wise pairwise learning, an obvious drop could be observed (from 91.35$\pm$07.03 to 88.85$\pm$08.89) when the semi-supervised prototype-wise pairwise learning is removed from the proposed model framework.
-The benefit of prototypical learning has also been observed in the other few-shot learning or transfer learning studies\cite{Pinheiro2018,Prototype2017,MixPrototypes2019,Rushuang2022}.
+The benefit of prototypical learning has also been observed in the other few-shot learning or transfer learning studies\cite{Pinheiro2018,Prototype2017,MixPrototypes2019,zhou2023pr}.
 (3) The significant positive impact of the introduced semi-supervised instance-wise pairwise learning on the model performance is observed, with an average improvement in emotion recognition performance (7.20\%) being noted under various $N$ values.
 The results suggest that the semi-supervised instance-wise pairwise learning can help the model capture inherent structures among EEG samples and extract representative and informative features for the downstream classification tasks.
-(4) To evaluate the validity of the proposed semi-supervised multi-domain adaptation method, we replace it using the traditional DANN-based domain adaptation ($\mathbb{U}$ is not considered in the domain adaptation) and calculate the model performance under different incomplete label conditions.
-The results show that, compared to the traditional DANN-based domain adaptation, the proposed semi-supervised multi-domain adaptation could estimate a more accurate upper-bound for the target error by considering the distribution shift over all multiple domains (labeled source domain $\mathbb{S}$, unlabeled source domain $\mathbb{U}$, and target domain $\mathbb{T}$).
-On the average, the proposed semi-supervised multi-domain adaptation method could enhance the model performance by 2.38\%.
+(4) To evaluate the validity of the proposed semi-supervised multi-domain adaptation method, we replace it using the traditional DANN-based domain adaptation ($\mathbb{U}$ is not considered in the domain adaptation process) and calculate the model performance under different incomplete label conditions.
+The results show that, compared to the traditional DANN-based domain adaptation, the proposed semi-supervised multi-domain adaptation method (EEGMatch) could estimate a more accurate upper-bound for the target error by considering the distribution shift over all multiple domains (labeled source domain $\mathbb{S}$, unlabeled source domain $\mathbb{U}$, and target domain $\mathbb{T}$).
+On the average, the proposed semi-supervised multi-domain adaptation method could enhance the model performance by 1.27\%.
+(5) Comparing the model performance with and without the progressive learning strategy, a remarkable performance improvement is observed when the strategy is applied.
+Specifically, the average model performance under different $N$ values increases by 1.45\%.
+Note that we fix the initial upper and lower thresholds throughout the model training process when the updating strategy is removed ($\tau_{h}^{0}=0.9$, $\tau_{l}^{0}=0.5$).
+Compared with the fixed thresholds, dynamic and progressive thresholds can allow more samples to participate in the training process, which benefits the model generalization performance\cite{zhang2021flexmatch,zhou2023pr,chen2023softmatch}.